Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources-With-Custom-Settings.md

 The `main.tf` file contains the `azurerm_client_config` resource, which is used to determine the Tenant ID and Subscription ID values from your user connection to Azure.
 These are used to ensure the deployment will target your `Tenant Root Group` by default, and to populate the `subscription_id_management` input variable.

-It also contains the module declaration for this module, containing a number of customisations as needed to meet the specification defined in the overview above.
+It also contains the module declaration for this module, containing a number of customizations as needed to meet the specification defined in the overview above.

 ```hcl
 # Get the current client configuration from the AzureRM provider.